Tjstretchalot/text_mp_adventure/design/technical.md

 appropriate.
 They also might modify locations, for example leaving a demonic trace when they enter a location.

+The specialization commands are split from the generic commands in the commands array through use of the SpecializationCommandProcessor, which handles only 'explicit' commands but enforces slightly more rigid conventions, such as help text.
+The listeners are not differentiated and are simply always in the listener pool.

 Many commands effects are modified by the receiving party; this is often achieved through complex listener chains and custom events.
 For example, chance to fail is a very common modifier, but it is often implemented subtly different.
-Here is a fctional way that Oracle's ability **Sample Essence** might resolve on a client from the perspective of someone trying to implement it (skipping all internal networking), assuming somehow the oracle is fatigued, blessed, and in a room with a Recruit.
+Here is a fictional way that Oracle's ability **Sample Essence** might resolve on a client from the perspective of someone trying to implement it (skipping all internal networking), assuming somehow the oracle is fatigued, blessed, and in a room with a Recruit.